Underwater Waterproof Camera Review

 The top performers in our review are Nikon COOLPIX AW130, the Gold Award winner; Olympus TG-4, the Silver Award winner; and Olympus Stylus TG-870, the Bronze Award winner.
 Here’s more on choosing a camera to meet your needs, along with detail on how we arrived at our ranking of nine products.

-Waterproof cameras are great secondary cameras for families who want to go to the pool or on vacation and need a camera for any situation.
+Underwater waterproof cameras are great secondary cameras for families who want to go to the pool or on vacation and need a camera for any situation.
 These cameras are built to handle many water-based activities, cold environments and drops.
 Since action happens in seconds, these cameras are also extremely easy to use, just like any other point-and-shoot camera.

 Durability is the key with these cameras.
 These waterproof digital cameras can handle more than a couple drops of water.
 Many of the devices are rated to work more than 30 feet under water.
 Some, like the Nikon Coolpix AW130, are rated to go 100 feet under water.
 A water-tight shell isn't the only durability feature.
 Many of these cameras are also dustproof.
 They are built with casings sealed so tightly that you don't have to worry about dropping them in the sand or dirt.